offsoc/onionplan/docs/appendixes/acme.md

       would check CAA fields for .onion addresses since currently this is not enforced by the current CA/B baseline requirements.

+    * It would maintain full compliance and completeness with other standards, such as [CA/B baseline requirements][].

 * What matters most during the initial implementation is whether ACME providers will be in practice required to do such checking.
 If they do, then implementation complexity might increase, as the ACME Server will need to use